DataWizual/Parametric_curves/README.md

-# Parametric_curves
+This code is created in Python using the Manim library

-Beautiful parametric curves in Python and Manim
+Here's the video explaining how I did it:	https://youtu.be/2-Fnpm3u1pM